Bach: Prelude and Fugue in A-flat major, The Well-Tempered Clavier book I

 Rachmaninoff: Étude-tableau in D minor, Op.
 33, No. 5

 This 3-minute study is not especially well known but I feel it’s one of Rachmaninoff’s most vivid piano pieces.
 It starts with an unhurried dance rhythm, taking root in the sombre low register of the piano and gradually climbing.
-At certain moments the harmonies echo the ancient sound of Russian Orthodox choral music.
+At certain moments the harmonies echo the ancient sound of Russian Orthodox choir music.